 It would help if you also asked about their current availability.
 Do they have a schedule opening that fits your timeline?
 How long does their typical home-building process take?
 If your timelines don't align, ask them for outside references that might.
 Or, if the builder seems to fit your criteria, arrange a time to meet face-to-face.
 We recommend meeting with two or three builders before settling on your top choice.

-The first meeting with your future custom home builder is crucial.
+The first meeting with your future custom home builder in St. George is crucial.
 It will set the tone for your entire experience.
 Since the custom home building is a more intimate process, it will require extensive collaboration between you and your builder.
 You need to assess your compatibility with each candidate to determine which option is your best choice.

 Remember— you can never ask a home builder too many questions.
 Communicate what you need and ask them for thorough answers.
 Get as many specifics as possible.
 Never hesitate to ask for further clarification.
 What seems insignificant might end up being an important detail to inform your final decision.